damionx7/Zettel-Notes-Documentation/docs/note/share-note/launcher-shortcuts.md

 - Open Quick Note
 - New Drawing / Audio / Task / Note shortcut
 - Fleeting note shortcut
     - Directly open editor in selected folder of specific repository
-  - FileName can also be edited from the editor
+    - Filename can also be edited from the editor
 - Folder shortcut
 - Repository shortcut
 - Search shortcut
     - Open zettel notes with search bar focused